 Working in conjunction with the research department, photographers will assist the research team in collecting animal identification information by taking pictures of the wildlife while out on drives.
 This is a unique opportunity to encounter some of Africa's most iconic wildlife and people while improving photographic skills.

 A photographic database exists for educational purposes.
 Images are also sold online and all proceeds go directly back into the core research projects.
 Every opportunity is seized to use images to education community schools about nature and the need to conserve the environment.

 Conservation Education Club and Activities

-In partnership with local wildlife trusts and foundations course members will assist in a number of exciting conservation initiatives including creation of water holes, clearing alien plants, mending fences, conducting snare sweeps and returning much of the land into a habitat in which the wildlife can flourish.
+In partnership with local wildlife trusts and foundations course members will assist in a number of exciting conservation initiatives including clearing alien invasive plants, bush encroachment and litter picking.
 There is work for everyone as many hands are needed.
 Course members will also go into local schools to give educational presentations on conservation, including the importance of water, recycling and wildlife conservatyion.